vidyagc/portfolio/_posts/2018-01-20-responsive-design.markdown

 </div>

 <div class="page-content-text">
 First, there is a top bootstrap <span class="terms">navbar</span>.
 It doesn't contain menu items, but rather, contains a brand logo, and a logout link is displayed after a user is signed in.
 Menu items are displayed in a side navigation panel.
-Both <span class="terms">navbar-top</span> and the contents of <span class="terms">nav-side-menu</span> are updated for screen width ≤ 767px, the portrait browser size for the iPad mini is 768px.
+Both <span class="terms">navbar-top</span> and the contents of <span class="terms">nav-side-menu</span> are updated for screen width ≤ 768px, the portrait browser size for the iPad mini.
 The mechanisms to hide each of the bars is as follows.
-For <span class="terms">navbar-top</span>, a CSS media query sets <span class="terms">display:none</span> for screens <span class="terms">max-width: 767px</span>.
+For <span class="terms">navbar-top</span>, a CSS media query sets <span class="terms">display:none</span> for screens <span class="terms">max-width: 768px</span>.
 </div>

 <div class="file-path">app/assets/stylesheets/application.scss</div>
 {% highlight scss %}
-@media (max-width: 767px) {
+@media (max-width: 768px) {
 ...
     .navbar-top {
         display: none;